 The Realist Art Resource recognizes The Boston School of Painting in its efforts to promote and uphold skill-based studio art training and traditional representational art.
-This art school meets their teaching standards of 18th and 19th century ateliers and academies.
+This art school thus meets their teaching standards of 18th and 19th century ateliers and academies.

 Studio Art Classes in Oil Painting – Drawing – Human Figure

-The school structures all art classes in oil painting and drawing to students of all levels and abilities.
-Students receive individual attention and easel time to tackle concepts and build a strong foundation.
+The school structures all art classes to students of all levels and abilities.
+Consequently, students receive individual attention at their easel as to tackle concepts as well as build a strong foundation.

 The Atelier Approach to Teaching Studio Art Classes